miklevin/MikeLev.in/_posts/2025-03-13-plugs-slugs-nubs-stubs.md

 can have over how your time is spent, and your life in general.
-In other words, if you're someone who benefits from quiet focused time to achieve the flow state or get into the zone like an artist, then you're not going to get it unless you're so good at your art that someone people are willing to leave you alone to get your output.
+In other words, if you're someone who benefits from quiet focused time to achieve the flow state or get into the zone like an artist, then you're not going to get it unless you're so good at your art that people are willing to leave you alone to get your output.
 Anything shy of that, then you need to hold a day-job to pay the bills and thus get locked into a self-defeating cycle.
 No focus, no inspired output, no proof of your abilities, so continue punching the clock.